 -lss defines a suffix for follow-up processing in the local system in the event that file transfer is successful.
 FTAC then appends the character string command3 to the follow-up processing specified in the FT request and attempts to execute the resulting command.
-For example, if this option is specified as -lss=''file2.txt'' and the request specifies print as follow-up processing, FTAC executes print_file2.txt as follow-up processing.
+For example, if this option is specified as -lss=file2.txt and the request specifies lpr as follow-up processing, FTAC executes lpr_file2.txt as follow-up processing.

-Prefix, suffix and follow-up processing commands must together not be longer than 1000 bytes (for the representation in UTF-8, see page 161).
+Prefix, suffix and follow-up processing commands must together not be longer than 1000 bytes (for the representation in UTF-8, see page 163).